 One cash account of the Authority is combined in the County of Calhoun, Michigan's pooled cash and investment system which is managed by the County Treasurer.
-Investments of the system are reported at fair value or amortized cost, as appropriate.
+Investments of the system are reported at fair value as appropriate.
 Other cash accounts consist of demand deposits.